15 July 13

 The first Britannia Award was presented in 1989 to Albert R. "Cubby" Broccoli, pioneer producer of the James Bond films.
-Known as The Britannia Award for Excellence in Film, the honor has subsequently been awarded to Michael Caine, Peter Ustinov, Martin Scorsese, Anthony Hopkins, Miramax Films' Bob and Harvey Weinstein, Dustin Hoffman, John Travolta, Howard Stringer, the late Stanley Kubrick (in whose name the film award is now given), Steven Spielberg, George Lucas, Hugh Grant, Tom Hanks, Tom Cruise, Clint Eastwood, Denzel Washington, Robert De Niro, Jeff Bridges, Warren Beatty and Daniel Day Lewis.
+Known as The Britannia Award for Excellence in Film, the honor has subsequently been awarded to Michael Caine, Peter Ustinov, Martin Scorsese, Anthony Hopkins, Miramax Films' Bob and Harvey Weinstein, Dustin Hoffman, John Travolta, Howard Stringer, the late Stanley Kubrick (in whose name the film award is now given), Steven Spielberg, George Lucas, Hugh Grant, Tom Hanks, Tom Cruise, Clint Eastwood, Denzel Washington, Robert De Niro, Jeff Bridges, Warren Beatty, Daniel Day Lewis and George Clooney.

 Since the gala's inception, the Britannia Awards ceremony has expanded to include additional presentations.

 The John Schlesinger Britannia Award for Excellence in Directing is awarded to a director whose work is distinguished by ingenuity.
 Past recipients have included Anthony Minghella, Christopher Nolan, Quentin Tarantino, Danny Boyle, Jim Sheridan, David Yates and Peter Weir.